-Recommendation Although the District is not large enough to permit a complete segregation of duties for an effective system of internal accounting control, we recommend that officials be aware that the condition does exist and take steps to identify apportunities to further segregate duties where possible steps to identify opportunities to further segregate duties where possible.
+Recommendation Although the District is not large enough to permit a complete segregation of duties for an effective system of internal accounting control, we recommend that officials be aware that the condition does exist and take steps to identify opportunities to further segregate duties where possible.

+Managements

-Managements Although the District recognizes the importance of segregation of duties for effective to increase its staff size simply to provide greater segregation of duties.
+Although the District recognizes the importance of segregation of duties for proper internal control, the District does not believe it would be cost Response effective to increase its staff size simply to provide greater segregation of duties.
 The District will be cognizant of opportunities that arise to further segregate duties within the limitations of the District's size.